bilalqureshi1/django_mysql/README.md

 5. How ever I will give the video demonstration if the code is not working on PC other than mine.<br/>

+#### Environment needed python 3.0 and above
+Install the following libraries and type this in your windows command prompt or mac/linux terminal In order to run the code please install these libraries first.
+Please install by typing this in your terminal one by one. pip install app pip install PyMySQL pip install regex pip install Flask pip install Flask-MySQL pip install Flask-Table